linz/linz_basemaps/README.md

 ####3.
 QGIS (OSGeo4W) for Windows or GDAL for Linux users

 QGIS provides easy access to GDAL and FileGDB readability via the OSGeo4W Shell in Windows systems.
 For this project, access to GDAL and the ability to read FileGDB is required.
 Windows systems do not inherently have access to read GDAL via the commandline.
-Access is made available by installing OSGeo4W and running commands via the OSGeo4W Shell.
+Access is made available by installing OSGeo4W and running commandline processes via the OSGeo4W Shell.
 Linux users need only install GDAL through the standard processes providing commands via a standard terminal.

 Windows: http://www.qgis.org/en/site/forusers/download.html